Antiquities trade: The ICIJ "Hidden Treasures" investigation

 In 2022 the International Consortium of Investigative Journalists (ICIJ) began publishing a series of articles about antiquities trafficking as part of the Hidden Treasures project.
 In a joint investigation with The Indian Express, the ICIJ published a list of more than 1000 cultural heritage objects linked to antiquities trafficker Subhash Kapoor.
 The ICIJ also ran features on artworks in private collections that had been looted from Cambodia as well as looted artworks that had passed through the Douglas Latchford looting and laundering network.
 The revelations in these and other investigative reports caused museums and collectors in several countries to relinquish looted art and to hire provenance researchers.

 Antiquities Trafficking Unit Investigations

-The Antiquities Trafficking Unit (ATU), led by Matthew Bogdanos in conjuction with the Manhattan D.A. initiated numerous criminal investigations into the antiquities smuggling.
-Numerous repatrations of stolen cultural heritage have resulted.
+The Antiquities Trafficking Unit (ATU), led by Matthew Bogdanos in conjunction with the Manhattan D.A. initiated numerous criminal investigations into the antiquities smuggling.
+Numerous repatriations of stolen cultural heritage have resulted.
 In 2024 the Cleveland Museum of Art sued the Manhattan D.A. in order to stop its "seizure in place" of a bronze statue that had been looted from Turkey, known as "The Emperor as Philosopher, probably Marcus Aurelius (reigned AD 161-180)c.
 180-200" or "Draped Male Figure".
 In 2025 the museum announced it would relinquish the statue as a result of new scientific evidence proving its illicit origins.